 Admission to the Ph.D. program is based on a combination of undergraduate (and graduate, if applicable) transcripts with a minimum 3.2 GPA, GRE scores (The Graduate Records Examination (GRE) has been waived for all prospective graduate students applying to the doctoral program in the 2020-21 academic year), statement of purpose, and letters of recommendation.
 Admissions decisions are based on a combination of the candidates’ academic qualifications and their match with areas of faculty expertise (these areas are described on the faculty page).

-Admission to the M.A. program is based on a combination of undergraduate (and graduate, if applicable) transcripts with a minimum 3.0 GPA, GRE scores, statement of purpose, and letters of recommendation.
-Students who complete the M.A. program and who then wish to pursue a Ph.D. must complete a separate application to the Ph.D. program.
+Admission to the M.A. program is based on a combination of undergraduate (and graduate, if applicable) transcripts with a minimum 3.0 GPA, statement of purpose, and letters of recommendation.
+Students who complete the master’s program and who then wish to pursue a Ph.D. must complete a separate application to the Ph.D. program.

 For details about the graduate programs in Childhood Studies, email firstname.lastname@example.org or call (856) 225-6741.